fahadalisarwar1/HyrdogenTankRS485/README.md

 In order to be able to use it.

-`go run Pressure.go -delaytime 5 -filename HydrogenTank.csv`
+`go run Pressure.go -delaytime 5 -filename HydrogenTank.csv -port COM5`

 USAGE: